Martyrs of Compiègne: Legacy

-Ten days after the Martyrs of Compiègne were executed, Maximilien Robespierre was executed himself, ending the Reign of Terror.
+Ten days after the sixteen were executed, Maximilien Robespierre was executed, ending the Reign of Terror.
 French Catholics of the time believed that the public executions of the nuns "helped bring about the end to the horrors of the revolution" and hastened the end of the Reign of Terror.

-Three of the sisters were away from the community at the time of the arrests and so were not executed along with the others.
-One of these, Marie de l'Incarnation (Françoise Geneviève Philippe), later wrote an account of the execution, History of the Carmelite nuns of Compiègne, which was published in 1836.
+Three of the sisters were away from the community at the time of the arrests and so escaped execution.
+One of them, Marie de l'Incarnation (Françoise Geneviève Philippe), wrote an account of the execution, History of the Carmelite nuns of Compiègne, which was published in 1836.
 The story of the Martyrs of Compiègne has inspired a novella, an unproduced film, a play, and an opera.
-In 1931, German writer Gertrude von le Fort, a student of Ernst Troeltsch and a convert to Catholicism, drew on the History to write a novella, The Song at the Scaffold, told from the viewpoint of the fictional character Blanche de la Force, "a young aristocrat haunted by fear, who seeks peace in the convent".
+In 1931, the German writer Gertrud von Le Fort drew on the History for a novella called Die Letzte am Schafott (The Song at the Scaffold), centered on a fictional character named Blanche de la Force, notable for her timidity, who abandons herself to fear and is rewarded with the grace that allows her to emerge from the crowd of spectators to join the other sisters on the scaffold "without trembling, jubilantly".
+Her work appeared in an English translation as The Song of the Scaffold in 1933.
+Emmet Lavery used Le Fort's novella as the basis for his 1949 play, titled The Song at the Scaffold.

-French Dominican Raymond-Leopold Bruckberger and cinematographer Phillippe Agostini developed a film based on the novella, and in 1947, they persuaded Georges Bernanos to write the dialogue.
-The film was never produced, but the text written by Bernanos was staged as a play that premiered in 1951 in Zurich and ran for 300 performances the following year.
-Bernanos’ text, due to Bruckberger’s efforts, was used as the basis for the French film Le Dialogue des Carmélites, which was written and directed by Agostini and released in 1960.
-James Travers and Willems Henri stated that the film, even with its cast and production values, "stood the test of time and deserves to be more widely known".
-Travers and Henri also said that the film "more than does justice to Georges Bernanos’ play and provides a thoughtful and emotionally involving reflection on the power and limits of faith".
-The cast was composed of well-known French actors: Pierre Brasseur, Jeanne Moreau, Madeline Renaud, Alida Valli, Georges Wilson, and Jean-Louis Barrault.
-In 1984, a version, directed by Pierre Cardinal, based upon Bernanos’ dialogue, was produced for French television.
-The television version included more of Bernanos’ dialogue than the 1960 film, and Anne Caudry, who was his granddaughter, was featured in it.
+Raymond-Leopold Bruckberger, a French Dominican, and cinematographer Philippe Agostini developed a film project based on Le Fort's novella.
+Though their project never made it into production, they made an important contribution to the legacy of the Carmelites of Compiegne in 1947 when they persuaded Georges Bernanos to write its dialogue.
+With the film abandoned, Bernanos' dialogue became a stage drama.
+It premiered in 1951 in Zurich as Dialogues des carmélites and ran for 300 performances the following year.
+Bruckberger and Agostini eventually resurrected their film project and used Bernanos' text as the basis for the French film Le Dialogue des Carmélites, written and directed by Agostini and released in 1960.
+James Travers and Willems Henri wrote that "despite its starry cast and needlessly showy production values" the film has "stood the test of time and deserves to be more widely known".
+They also said that the film "more than does justice to Georges Bernanos' play and provides a thoughtful and emotionally involving reflection on the power and limits of faith".
+The cast included well-known French actors: Pierre Brasseur, Jeanne Moreau, Madeline Renaud, Alida Valli, Georges Wilson, and Jean-Louis Barrault.In 1984, another version adapted from Bernanos was directed by Pierre Cardinal for a French television.
+This included more of Bernanos' dialogue than the 1960 film and featured Bernanos' granddaughter Anne Caudry in the cast.